Teaching, assessment and support online

 Some of the activities on the programme include:

 Courses will be assessed through a diverse range of methods and will support your development as an independent and critical learner.
 Course assessment is designed to align productively with your professional practice.

 Assessment methods include a number of traditional academic approaches such as essays as well as more innovative methods such as blogs, community case studies and a briefing paper on a policy issue.

 The programme does not require specialist IT skills, but to access your courses you will need to have a computer with a broadband internet connection.

 All teaching materials will be available online and you will have full access to the library’s digital resources.
 In addition, we have a dedicated learning technologist for this programme who will be on hand to help with any technical problems you may experience.

-In terms of student networking, you will join a growing and vibrant group of online distance education students in Moray House School of Education and Sport and the College for Humanities and Social Sciences.
+In terms of student networking, you will join a growing and vibrant group of online distance education students in Moray House School of Education and Sport and the College of Arts Humanities and Social Sciences.

 It is a particular aim of this programme to ensure meaningful interactions with students, their peers and a range of academic colleagues by linking them to a number of other relevant online distance learning programmes, such as the MSc in Digital Education and the MSc in Global Challenges.